 WHO ARE ACUPUNCTURISTS?

 Acupuncturists (R.Ac’s) are skilled health care professionals who apply the theories of Traditional Chinese Medicine in the form of Acupuncture.
 They care for patients by evaluating and treating pain and illness and in maintaining health and wellness.

 Acupuncturists have specialized expertise in using traditional methods of assessment and use both traditional and advanced technology in their treatments.
 They are educated to treat in all age groups from infants to the elderly.

-Within the framework of Traditional Chinese Medicine (TCM), they are educated to treat a wide range of health conditions and in the areas of pediatrics, gerontology, gynaecology, addictions, sports injury and pain management, mental health, oncology, dermatology and cosmetology.
+Within the framework of Traditional Chinese Medicine (TCM), they are educated to treat a wide range of health conditions in the areas of pediatrics, gerontology, gynaecology, addictions, sports injury and pain management, mental health, oncology, dermatology, and cosmetology.
 They need good judgment, excellent interpersonal skills, and the ability to maintain composure in any practice situation.

 VISITING AN ACUPUNCTURIST

 During the first acupuncture session, the acupuncturist will assess your general health.
 As each treatment is unique to the individual, this will facilitate the most effective treatment for each.